Covent Garden Restaurants – The Best Restaurants in Covent Garden

 The Nomad Restaurant

-The main restaurant, The Nomad Restaurant, is set in a landscaped atrium with a soaring glass ceiling, flooded with natural light in the day.
+The main restaurant is set in a landscaped atrium with a soaring glass ceiling, flooded with natural light in the day.

 Side Hustle is NoMad’s take on the classic British pub setting but with a menu focusing on Southern California’s fresh, Mexican-influenced cuisine.